 - To gain promotion you may have to move from one type of employer to another.

-- You may have to move to another part of the country.
+- You may have to move to another part of the UK.

 The Creative and Cultural Skills website has a careers section called Creative Choices which covers careers information, jobs and opportunities in the heritage and culture sector, including archive work.